rwegener2/sarp_lessons/README.md

 2. Configure your base environment
 **Part A**
-Add conda-forge as an anaconda channel and set it as the default
+Add conda-forge as an anaconda channel.
 ```
 conda config --add channels conda-forge
-conda config --set channel_priority strict
 ```

 **Part B**